 Please read ALL directions before completing the budget adjustment form.
 Please take note of categories that are adjustments vs reimbursements.
 Budget Adjustment process is closed for 2023-2024.

-The standard budget (Not Executive LLM) includes tuition and estimated costs for health insurance, books and supplies, long-distance travel (not part-time), utilities/internet, rent, food, local travel and miscellaneous/personal expenses during the nine (9) months of the academic school year (September to May).
+The standard budget includes tuition and estimated costs for health insurance, books and supplies, long-distance travel (not part-time or any online program), utilities/internet, rent, food, local travel and miscellaneous/personal expenses during the nine (9) months of the academic school year (September to May).

 - The application process opens October 1 and closes April 15th.
 Fall semester adjustments will not be accepted after December 6th and Spring semester adjustments will not be accepted after April 15th.
 Adjustments can not be processed for previous academic years.

 Join us for one of our Budget Adjustment Information Sessions where we shed more light on correct documentation, eligibility guidelines or questions with regards to the application.

 Learn more about the Budget Adjustment Process.

 Group sessions!
 We will focus on completing the application correctly.

-If you did not apply for the maximum GradPlus loan request, you will need to reapply for another GradPlus loan.
+If you did not apply for the maximum GradPlus or Private loan request, you will need to reapply for another GradPlus or Private loan.
 If you have an endorser on your current GradPlus or Private Loan, your endorser must first re-apply and be approved for a new loan prior to submitting a budget adjustment form.

 Certain eligible expenses incurred due to extenuating circumstances may be approved and added to your student budget if the expense occurred within the academic school year provided you submit all requested supporting documentation.
 Students who receive aid during the Summer session, should consult with our office as summer deadlines vary year to year.